Skip to main content

 Transport is expected to be Australia’s largest source of emissions by 2029, without intervention.1 Road freight emissions are about five times higher than those from rail and domestic shipping put together,2 so BETs represent a substantial opportunity to decarbonise the sector.

-The Zenobē leasing model addresses the deployment of BETS and supports the necessary charging infrastructure for Woolworths.
-It means major logistics and freight operators and users can transition to electric vehicles without significant capital expenditure.
+The Zenobē leasing model means major logistics and freight operators and users can transition to electric vehicles without significant capital expenditure.
+Zenobe handles the upfront cost and complexity of fleet electrification and manages the transition so customers can focus on their core business.

 A proven track record